Westworld (film): Plot

-The malfunctions become more serious when a robotic rattlesnake bites Blane in Westworld and against its programme, a female android refuses a guest's advances in Medieval World.
+The malfunctions become more serious when a robotic rattlesnake bites John and against its program, a serving wench refuses a guest's advances in Medieval World.
 The failures escalate until Medieval World's Black Knight android kills a guest in a sword fight.
 The resort's supervisors try to regain control by shutting down power to the park.
-The shutdown traps them in central control when the doors automatically lock, and they are unable to turn the power back on and escape.
+The shutdown traps them in central control when the doors automatically lock, and they cannot turn the power back on to escape.
 The androids in all three worlds run amok, operating on reserve power.

-Martin and Blane, recovering from a drunken bar-room brawl, wake up in Westworld's brothel, unaware of the park's breakdown.
-When the Gunslinger challenges the men to a showdown, Blane treats the confrontation as an amusement but the android shoots and kills him.
-Martin runs for his life and the android implacably follows.
+Peter and John, recovering from a drunken bar-room brawl, wake up in Westworld's brothel, unaware of the park's breakdown.
+When the Gunslinger challenges the men to a showdown, John treats the confrontation as an amusement but the android shoots him dead.
+Peter runs for his life, and the android follows.

-Martin flees to the other areas of the park but finds only dead guests, damaged androids and a panicked technician attempting to escape Delos, who is soon shot dead by the Gunslinger.
-Martin climbs down through a manhole in Roman World into the underground control complex and discovers that the resort's computer technicians suffocated in the control room when the ventilation system shut down.
-The Gunslinger stalks him through the underground corridors, so he runs away until he enters an android-repair laboratory.
-When the Gunslinger enters the room, Martin pretends to be an android lying on a table for repairs before throwing acid into the Gunslinger's face.
-Martin flees, returning to the surface inside the Medieval World castle.
+Peter flees to other areas of the park but finds only dead guests, damaged androids and a panicked technician attempting to escape Delos, who is soon killed by the Gunslinger.
+Peter climbs down through a manhole in Roman World into the underground control complex and discovers that the resort's computer technicians suffocated in the control room when the ventilation system shut down.
+The Gunslinger stalks him through the underground corridors.
+While running away, Peter enters an android-repair laboratory.
+When the Gunslinger arrives there, Peter pretends to be an android lying on a table for repairs before throwing acid into the Gunslinger's face.
+Peter flees, returning to the surface inside the Medieval World castle.

-With its optical inputs damaged by the acid, the Gunslinger is unable to track Martin visually and tries instead to find Martin using its infrared scanners.
-Martin realizes this as he stands beneath the flaming torches of the Great Hall and discovers that they mask his presence from the android.
-He sets it on fire with one of the torches and leaves it to burn.
-Martin hears a call in the dungeon and finds a chained woman begging for help.
-He gives her water but this causes her to short-circuit and shutdown; Martin is shocked as he did not realise she was a robot.
-The burned shell of the Gunslinger attacks him once again on the dungeon steps before succumbing to its damage.
-The movie ends with Martin sitting on the dungeon steps in a state of near-exhaustion and shock, as the memory of Delos' marketing slogan resonates: "Boy, have we got a vacation for you!"
+With its optical inputs damaged, the Gunslinger cannot track Peter visually and tries instead to find him using its infrared scanners.
+Peter stands beneath flaming torches and discovers that they mask his presence from the android.
+He sets it on fire with a torch and leaves the android to burn.
+Peter hears a call in a dungeon and finds a chained woman begging for help.
+He gives her water but this causes her to short-circuit and shut down, revealing her to be a robot.
+The burned shell of the Gunslinger attacks him once again before succumbing to its damage.

+Peter then sits on the dungeon steps, exhausted and shocked, as the memory of Delos' marketing slogan resonates: "Boy, have we got a vacation for you!"